 Thinking Outside the Box in Uses for Mass Emergency Notifications Systems

-When you have a business, it’s crucial to have communications, sound and security systems you can rely on for your daily function.
+When you have a business, it’s crucial to have communications, sound and life safety systems you can rely on for your daily function.
 But those systems can do more than you might realize to keep your employees, clients and customers safe and secure in the event of a critical situation.
 Interestingly enough, mass notification technology can be used for more than just emergencies and can be extremely efficient in communicating routine messages companywide.

-If network is down – which can sometimes happen at the worst and most inconvenient times – a mass notification service can be used to let your staff know what’s going on.
+If the network is down – which can sometimes happen at the worst and most inconvenient times – a mass notification service can be used to let your staff know what’s going on.
 Really – your employees can be immediately notified of any IT-related issue whether a dangerous email virus has been detected or a company server must be replaced.
 In fact, even if email systems are down, you can send out automated voice and text messages.

 Conference calls generally involve a lot of moving parts and pieces, which make them troublesome and a bit time-consuming.
 Using automated mass notification systems, however, can eliminate most of the headaches involved in traditional conference calling.
 Call leaders can automatically make a single call to all participants at once by pressing one key on their phone keypad and be automatically transferred to the conference call number at the appointed time.

 Employee information is always changing, from physical addresses and phone numbers to email addresses.
 And every time that information changes, it takes time to update the system.
 Employee notification systems can streamline the process and improve accuracy by simply implementing an online Self-Update Portal that provides everyone with a single, secure website address allowing them to access and update their own personal contact information as needed.
 Whenever the Portal’s data is updated, it syncs with the automated notification system to send alerts.